Scaling and Load-Balancing Equi-Joins: The Algorithm

 \subsection{The Fully-Balanced \MultistageJoinFullName{} Algorithm}

 The \mbox{\textit{\MultistageJoinCodeName{}Basic}} algorithm (\Section~\ref{sec:tree_join_basic}) and optimal list-chunking (\Section~\ref{sec:chunking}) achieve load balancing and good resource utilization.
 However, this is only true once the initial joined index has been built, and the first-iteration splitters are done splitting the joined lists of the hot keys (Lines $1$ and $4$ of \Algorithm~\ref{algo:tree_join_basic}).
 However, these early operations suffer from load imbalance, since early executors handle complete lists of hot keys.
 A first-iteration executor that is assigned a hot key may (a) have higher splitting load than other splitters in the first-iteration, and (b) not be able to fit all the records of that hot key in its memory to perform the splitting, resulting in thrashing and hence throttling the join \cite{suri2011counting}.
-To achieve maximal load balancing among the executors building the initial joined index, and performing the first-iteration splitting, we identify hot keys, and give their records some special treatment before adding them to the initial joined index.
+To achieve maximal load balancing among the executors building the initial joined index, and performing the first-iteration splitting, we identify hot keys, and we distribute the splitting of the initial joined index across a grid of partitions.
+The distribution of the splitting is similar to the \mbox{\textit{mapRec}} function in the multi-executor-per-key Shuffle-Join algorithms \cite{afrati2010optimizing,okcan2011processing,beame2014skew,li2018submodularity}, albeit working at the key level, instead of the executor level.